 Continue along the Paseo.
 Here you will find the City Gate.
 You have a choice to either continue on the walk outside of the city wall, or go through the gate into the city.

 If you choose the walk along the wall, the trail is called the Paseo del Morro.
-It is 3/4 miles long, one way.
+It is almost 3/4 mile long one way.
 This walk follows along the city wall to below El Morro fort.
 The trail actually ends at El Morro fort.
 Starting 10/14, you can go to the end, follow path up to top and enter El Morro Fort from there only on “Free Days” at the fort.
 However they say you will be able to start at El Morro and access the Paseo.
 At some point in the future, they will have steps that will connect the grounds outside the fort to the Paseo.
-Either way, along the route, you will be able to get many great photos of El Morro, and the Guaritas (guard towers).
+Either way, along the route, you will be able to get many great photos of El Morro, and the Garitas (guard towers).
 It will be hot, and there are no trees for shade.
 You can not walk off the trail, it is monitored by guards.
 You will see many cats on this path.
 They are protected by the Parks Department – do not touch or feed them.
 They are spayed/neutered, vaccinated and fed by a local animal organization called Save a Gato .
 This paseo is open 6:00am-10:00pm daily, but the Fort area entrance is only open 9am – 6pm daily (before or after that you need to walk back along the Paseo to the gate).
 Bring a hat, water and sun screen!